Anchalj2018/nlp_project/README.md

 - `nlp_project/results/model_param/lstm_model_final.h5`
 - `nlp_project/results/results/eval_report/lstm_accuracy_final.png`

-Note: you can also check `LSTM_initial_trial.ipynb`  which is same model with different parameters to understand the results
+Note: you can also see `LSTM_initial_trial.ipynb`  which is same model with different parameters to understand the variation in results.

 ## Results

-### Logistic Regression- multinomial
+### Logistic Regression- Multinomial

 Logitic regression model with different parameters was investigated for accuracy on classification.Results are

 ![Alt text](readme_images/logistic_results.png?raw=true )

+* In above table C is knowns as inverse of regularization strength.
 * From above 3 results, logistic regression model with n gram range  (1,1),C=1  give more generalized results.
 * Model witn ngram range(1,1), C=5 captures more variance from the  train data  but it seems to be bit overfitting as there is no improvement in the Dev accuracy result.